Learning about Lifecycles through Hatching Chicks

 Below are examples of the things we do to support teaching and learning:

-Our classroom environment is set up with a ‘workshop’ approach indoor and outdoor.
-This means that children have independent access to resources in areas of the classroom to support learning.
+Our classroom environment is set up with a ‘workshop’ approach.
+This means that children have independent access to resources in areas of the classroom both indoors and outdoors to support learning.
 Enhancements are then used to ‘hook’ children into play, this could be through a child’s interest in a particular toy or favourite TV character, it could also mean setting up an activity for a child to develop a skill they have been observed exploring.
-The enhancements will be carefully chosen in relation to recent observations and assessments.
+The enhancements are carefully chosen in relation to recent observations and assessments.

-In Foundation Stage the cycle of observation, assessment, planning, observation is carried out on a moment-by-moment basis.
+In Foundation Stage the cycle of observation, assessment, planning and observation is carried out on a moment-by-moment basis.

 We work this way because:

-Babies and young children are experiencing and learning in the here and now, not storing up questions until tomorrow or next week.
+“Young children are experiencing and learning in the here and now, not storing up questions until tomorrow or next week.
 It is in that moment of curiosity, puzzlement, effort or interest – the ‘teachable moment’ – that the skilful adult makes a difference.
-By using this cycle on a moment-by-moment basis, the adult will always be alert to individual children (observation), always thinking about what it tells us about the child’s thinking (assessment), and always ready to respond by using appropriate strategies at the right moment to support children’s well-being and learning. (planning in the next moment)
+By using this cycle on a moment-by-moment basis, the adult will always be alert to individual children (observation), always thinking about what it tells us about the child’s thinking (assessment), and always ready to respond by using appropriate strategies at the right moment to support children’s well-being and learning. (planning in the next moment)”

 In Nursery there is more emphasis on the development of the PRIME areas of learning, these are:

 - Personal, social and emotional development

 The learning is then directed towards the SPECIFIC areas of learning, these are:

 - Expressive arts and design